 Once cadets complete their first year in the Corps, they are also eligible to compete for Commandant's Scholarships.
-These awards range from \$1,000 to \$3,000 annually.
-All cadets are eligible for a Commandant's Scholarship, but Citizen-Leader Track cadets or cadets without an ROTC or Emerging Leader Scholarship are generally given preference.
+All cadets are eligible for a Commandant's Scholarship, but Citizen-Leader Track cadets or cadets without an ROTC scholarship are generally given preference.
 Cadets are reviewed on a holistic basis when being considered.